SecretPasta/SudokuSolverLibrary/README.md

 # SudokuSolverLibrary
-This is the Sudoku Solving Algorithm I wrote in a previous repository but as a separate library to be used in the future
+This is the Sudoku Solving Algorithm I wrote in a previous repository but as a separate library to be used in the future.
+This code has also been modified to fit Google's C++ Coding style.(With some exceptions)

 How to set it up in Visual Studio: